 The Class of 2018 is bold, innovative, and inclusive.
 During the Millennium Fellowship, Millennium Fellows' dedicated 48,785 hours and their 214 unique projects positively impacted the lives of 393,449 people worldwide.

 UNITED NATIONS ACADEMIC IMPACT AND MCN PROUDLY PRESENT ELIZABETH KRAKOVSKI, A MILLENNIUM FELLOW FOR THE CLASS OF 2018.

 Georgia Institute of Technology | Georgia, United States | Advancing SDG 12 & UNAI 9

 " I am excited to be a Millennium Fellow so I can show Mother Earth the love she deserves! "

 Millennium Fellowship Project: Small Business, Big Impact

 Small Business Big Impact aimed to improve the improper disposal of trash and recyclables in local Atlanta businesses.
 We created models called “Disposal Displays” which was a glass box consisting of the recyclable materials based on the establishment’s products.
 A waste audit was later conduced to measure the level of impact of the "Disposal Displays."

 About the Millennium Fellow

-Elizabeth Krakovski is a third year Public Policy student with a focus on Health and Environmental Policy from Alpharetta, Georgia.
-Elizabeth’s passion for sustainability roots from the campus and its initiatives... and her love for bees.
-She is slowly but surely becoming waste-less by quitting straws and other single use plastics, reducing meat consumption significantly in order to reduce her carbon footprint, and adopting biodegradable and cruelty-free produces into her daily life.
-Additionally, she loves being kind to everyone, especially to Mother Earth.
+I am third year Public Policy student with a focus on Health and Environmental Policy from Alpharetta, Georgia.
+Fun fact--I have a twin!
+She also attends Georgia Tech, but she is studying Neuroscience.
+My passion for sustainability roots from the campus and it initiatives...and my love for bees.
+I am slowly but surely becoming waste-less by quitting straws and other single use plastics, reducing meat consumption significally in order to reduce my carbon footprint, and adopting biodegradable and cruelty-free produces into my daily life.
+Additionaly, I love being kind to everyone, especially to Mother Earth.